tommakesgames/GS_Demo/Colliders_ActivitySheet.md

   A.

-  - Open up 'ballCollision.cs'.
-(This script is attached to the 'ball' prefab in our example)
   - Select the wall.
 In the 'Box Collider' component, make sure 'Is Trigger' is ticked/true.
   - Now play the scene.